google-deepmind/mujoco/doc/modeling.rst

 The body position was set to the geom position (1 0 0), while the geom and inertial positions were set to (0 0 0) relative to the body.

-In principle the user always has a choice between local and global coordinates, but in practice this choice if viable only when using geometric primitives rather than meshes.
+In principle the user always has a choice between local and global coordinates, but in practice this choice is viable only when using geometric primitives rather than meshes.
 For meshes, the 3D vertex positions are expressed in either local and global coordinates depending on how the mesh was designed - effectively forcing the user to adopt the same convention for the entire model.
 The alternative would be to pre-process the mesh data outside MuJoCo so as to change